 Bristol Panama is located in the heart of Panama’s financial district just 12 miles from Tocumen International Airport (PTY).
-The hotel is within easy walking distance of some of the best restaurants, shopping and nightlife.
+The hotel is within easy walking distance of some of the best Panama City restaurants, shopping and nightlife.

-From its location in the modern banking center, Bristol Panama is also a convenient departure point for sightseeing, including the Panama Canal, Old Panama and Casco Viejo (Colonial Panama, historic center of today’s capital) as well as Metropolitan National Park, and the Bio-Museum designed by Frank Gehry.
+From its location in the modern banking center, Bristol Panama City luxury hotel is also a convenient departure point for sightseeing, including the Panama Canal, Old Panama and Casco Viejo (Colonial Panama, historic center of today’s capital) as well as Metropolitan National Park, and the Bio-Museum designed by Frank Gehry.
 Shoppers will find craft markets located in Old Panama and in the Canal area.
 Tour Operators offer a variety of day and overnight trips including Canal transits on Saturday.

 Nearby points of interest include: